 Business owners should consider engaging insurance companies with established infrastructure and a reputation for distinguished customer support.
 For instance, insurance companies who provide 24/7 customer support are well equipped to answer queries on insurance administration, claims servicing and procedures.
 It also helps if the insurance broker house has systems in place to serve timely reminders for premium payments and infrastructure to pay premiums online.
 An insurance company which handles hundreds of customers indicates it has a reputation in the market and the scale to serve such customers.

 In an increasingly technology-enabled world, businesses need to ensure their insurance service providers have an established online presence.
-An online presence with adequate, accurate and credible information on the insurance products offered, third-party insurance administration tie-ups, policy issuance, premium payment, policy renewal, and claims servicing are barometers of a digitally enabled insurance provider.
+An online presence with adequate, accurate and credible information on the insurance products offered, third-party insurance administration tie-ups, The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More issuance, premium payment, The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More renewal, and claims servicing are barometers of a digitally enabled insurance provider.
 Technology enabled insurance platforms help businesses save valuable time and cost.

 Such technology enabled insurance companies are also well-positioned to offer value-added services like educating the business owners and employees on various forms of insurance that the employer offers, conducting health check-up camps in collaboration with third-party vendors, etc. This results in increased engagement between the business and the insurance company and also enhances the insurance company’s reputation as a service provider.
 In the long-run, this evaluates as a win-win for both the insurance company and the business being insured.